yuchengzhang966/paper_to_threads_n8n/readme.md

 -   🧑‍💻 **Human-in-the-Loop Design**: Content generation and publishing are separated, giving you full control to review, edit, and approve content before it goes live.

 <img src="images/results.png" alt="Final Result: a 12 posts thread with each post reply to the previous post" width="600">
+Final Result: a 12 posts thread with each post reply to the previous post

 ## 📚 Table of Contents